-Overall, immigrants in the U.S. are less likely to have health insurance (due to federal and state regulations and employment in jobs less likely to provide insurance), less likely to receive preventive care, and more likely to delay seeking health services.
-A 2019 report by OFM found that, "because of the faster health coverage gains in the citizen groups through [key ACA coverage expansion programs], the coverage disparities between the non-citizens, particularly [individuals who are undocumented], and citizens widened."
-They found that, "the gap between the [individuals who are undocumented] group's uninsured rate and that of the U.S.-born citizen group more than doubled between 2013 and 2017.
-In 2017, [individuals who are undocumented] were 11.1 times as likely to be uninsured as U.S.-born citizens, when other population characteristics are held as equal."
-While approximately 5.7% of U.S.-born citizens in are uninsured, 40.7% of individuals who are undocumented in Washington State are uninsured.
-Legally-present immigrants were twice as likely to be uninsured as U.S.-born citizens.
+Overall, immigrants in the U.S. are less likely to have health insurance (due to federal and state regulations and employment in jobs less likely to provide insurance), less likely to receive preventive care, and more likely to delay seeking health services.47-50 A 2019 report by OFM found that, "because of the faster health coverage gains in the citizen groups through [key ACA coverage expansion programs], the coverage disparities between the non-citizens, particularly [individuals who are undocumented], and citizens widened."51 They found that, "the gap between the [individuals who are undocumented] group's uninsured rate and that of the U.S.-born citizen group more than doubled between 2013 and 2017.
+In 2017, [individuals who are undocumented] were 11.1 times as likely to be uninsured as U.S.-born citizens, when other population characteristics are held as equal."51 While approximately 5.7% of U.S.-born citizens are uninsured, 40.7% of individuals who are undocumented in Washington State are uninsured.51 Legally-present immigrants were twice as likely to be uninsured as U.S.-born citizens.51 December 2020 estimates from the Migration Policy Institute suggest that these percentages have grown, and approximately 46% of individuals living in Washington who are undocumented are uninsured.91

-In addition to inequities in access to health insurance, individuals who are undocumented also experience higher rates of morbidity and mortality.
-For example, individuals who are undocumented have lower immunization rates, untreated mental health issues, and are less likely to follow-up for treatment for infectious diseases, tuberculosis, and HIV.
-A systematic review found that individuals who are undocumented "are at highest risk of depressive symptoms and are disproportionately impacted by [post-traumatic stress disorder], anxiety, and depression when compared to other documented immigrants and citizens."
-Immigrants are also more likely to experience poor reproductive health outcomes, including unintended pregnancy, unintended birth, sexually transmitted infections, adverse birth outcomes, and longer durations of infertility than the general population.2,3,36,37,42 Individuals who are undocumented experience worse reproductive health outcomes than immigrants with legal status or the general population.
+In addition to inequities in access to health insurance, individuals who are undocumented also experience higher rates of morbidity and mortality.52 For example, individuals who are undocumented have lower immunization rates, untreated mental health issues, and are less likely to follow-up for treatment for infectious diseases, tuberculosis, and HIV.53 A systematic review found that individuals who are undocumented "are at highest risk of depressive symptoms and are disproportionately impacted by [post-traumatic stress disorder], anxiety, and depression when compared to other documented immigrants and citizens."52 Immigrants are also more likely to experience poor reproductive health outcomes, including unintended pregnancy, unintended birth, sexually transmitted infections, adverse birth outcomes, and longer durations of infertility than the general population.^{2,3,48,49,54} Individuals who are undocumented experience worse reproductive health outcomes than immigrants with legal status or the general population.48